ESSS/deps/README.md

 Usage
 =====

-Program to list dependencies of a project, or to execute a command for each dependency:
+Program to list development dependencies of `conda-devenv` projects, or to execute a command for each dependency:

     deps [OPTIONS] [COMMAND]...

+To list project dependencies of the project in the current directory, one per line:

+    deps

-To list dependency projects, one per line (if "-p directory" is omitted, it will use the current, or will find the first ancestor directory containing an `environment.devenv.yml` file):
+It is possible to pass `-p directory` to find the first ancestor of `directory` containing an `environment.devenv.yml` file:

     deps -p mylib10 -p myotherlib20